ugognw/mypy-upgrade/README.md

     files                 Silence errors from the provided files/directories.

     options:
       -h, --help            show this help message and exit -m MODULE, --module MODULE
                             Silence errors from the provided (importable) module.
 This flag may be repeated multiple times.
       -p PACKAGE, --package PACKAGE
                             Silence errors from the provided (importable) package.
 This flag may be repeated multiple times.
       -r REPORT, --report REPORT
                             The path to a text file containing a mypy type checking report.
 If not specified, input is read from standard input.
       -d {full,none}, --description-style {full,none}
                             Specify the style in which mypy error descriptions are expressed in the error suppression comment.
 Defaults to "none".
       --fix-me FIX_ME       Specify a custom 'Fix Me' message to be placed after the error suppression comment.
 Pass " " to omit a 'Fix Me' message altogether.
-Defaults to
-                            "FIX ME".
+Defaults to "FIX ME".
       -v, --verbose         Control the verbosity.
-0: Only warnings are printed.
-1: Print detailed warnings, a short summary of silenced errors, and a detailed list of errors that were not silenced.
-2: Print detailed warnings, a detailed list of silenced errors, and a detailed list of errors that were not silenced.
 Defaults to 0.
+0: Print warnings and messages for each unsilenced error.
+1: Also print messages for each silenced error.2: Used for debugging.
+      -q, --quiet, --suppress-warnings
+                            Suppress all warnings.
+Disabled by default.
+      -V, --version         Print the version.
+      -S, --summarize       Print a summary after running.
+If the verbosity>0, a detailed summary will also be printed.
+      -c, --colours         Enable coloured output.
+      --dry-run             Don't actually silence anything, just print what would be.
+      -s CODES_TO_SILENCE, --silence-error CODES_TO_SILENCE
+                            Silence mypy errors by error code.
 This flag may be repeated multiple times.
-    -V, --version         Print the version.
-    --suppress-warnings   Suppress all warnings.
-Disabled by default.

 ## Using the API